EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/gateway.md

     --comments [comments]  The gateway definition comments
 ```

 The `create` command creates a new gateway connection definition.
-See documentation for /@gateway_publish

 ## Export
 Provide the ident or the gateway definition name and (optional) the export file name.
 If not provided - it will be sent to stdout.